Close

 Job Responsibilities

-Overseeing an elementary, middle or high school’s activities and staff, a school principal is in charge of every aspect of their establishment.
-He or she creates class schedules and curriculum standards, and enforces district, state and federal programs and standards.
+Coordinating an elementary, middle or high school’s activities and staff, a school principal oversees every aspect of their establishment.
+They create class schedules and curriculum standards and enforce district, state and federal programs and standards.
 A principal acts as the school’s representative and may collaborate with superintendents, legislators and community members.
-They discipline and provide guidance to students as necessary and meet with parents.
+They provide guidance and discipline for students, leadership for teachers and staff, and also communicate with students’ families.
 Additionally, the school principal arranges professional development programs for staff members.
 Sometimes, they manage hiring teachers and staff members, including custodians and cafeteria workers.

 Generally, school principals work full time, and overtime during the weekends or evenings may be necessary due to meetings with parents, community members and school functions.
 Principals also perform some administrative tasks, such as regulating the school’s budget.
-Principals do not get summers off and instead work on planning for the upcoming academic year, hiring teachers and staff, ordering school supplies and scheduling building maintenance.
+Principals work year-round and spend the summer months – while students and teachers are away – planning for the upcoming academic year, hiring teachers and staff, ordering school supplies and scheduling building maintenance.

 Become a Principal

-Prepare for a career as a K-12 principal with out online Master's in Educational Administration.
+Prepare for a career as a K–12 principal with our online Master's in Educational Administration.

 Explore Degree